Mats Deijl: Club career

 He made his professional debut in the Eerste Divisie for FC Den Bosch on 16 December 2016 in a game against Fortuna Sittard and was added to the Den Bosch first team squad a few weeks later.
 On 4 January 2017, the club announced that Deijl had been permanently promoted to first team.

 On 16 June 2021, Deijl signed a three-year contract with recently promoted Eredivisie club Go Ahead Eagles.
+He made his debut in the Eredivisie for the club on 13 August 2021 in a 1-0 home defeat against SC Heerenveen.